Xilinx/mlir-aie/README.md

 1. Continue to the [IRON AIE Application Programming Guide](programming_guide)

+2. Some MLIR-AIE documentation is available on the [website](https://xilinx.github.io/mlir-aie/)

 # Detailed Getting Started Guides and Documentation:

 [Getting Started on a Versal™ board](docs/Building.md)